aquaticus/aquaticus.github.io/doc/zabbix.rst

 ESPHome doesn't support SNMP out of the box.
 But it provides a convenient way to integrate with external components.

-To add SNMP protocol to ESPHome device reference SNMP Component located in https://github.com/aquaticus/esphome, branch ``aquaticus-snmp``.
+To add SNMP protocol to ESPHome device reference SNMP Component located in https://github.com/aquaticus/esphome-snmp.

 Add the following code to your ESPHome YAML configuration file: